nasyx-rakeeb/lineage-unofficial-veux-releases/README.md

 ## ❤️ Credits
 * **LineageOS Team**: For the amazing source code.
 * **The Veux Community**: For testing and feedback.
+* **Evolution X Team**: For providing the foundational device resources that this project is re-based upon.
 ---